 When Is the Best Time

-Mount Etna!
+Mount Etna in Sicily!
 Every question is answered right here in this detailed guide!
 Starting with the best time to visit: Mt.
 Etna can be visited and hiked year-round.
 However, the best months to visit with pleasant temperatures and without the extreme July/August tourist crowds are May and late September – October.

 But still, expect busy areas at Etna South even during these shoulder months.
 Even more important is to choose the right time of day for your hike or visit.